Your Middle Eastern Festival Guide For 2019

 Held in the Moroccan port city of Essaouira, the Gnaoua World Music Festival focuses primarily on the traditional and experimental Gnaoua artists of Morocco, turning the city on its head for several days thanks to several street performances and small stages.
 The lineup is varied, ranging from jazz and soul to rock and contemporary world music.

 Cairo Jazz Festival (Cairo, Egypt)

 The annual Cairo Jazz Festival embraces jazz music from all over the world.
-Especially appreciated for its comforting atmosphere, the event invites local and international jazz artists to the venue at the American University in Cairo for a jazz experience of a kind.
+Especially appreciated for its comforting atmosphere, the event invites local and international artists to the AUC venue in Cairo for a of a kind jazz experience.
 On top, the jazz celebration includes after parties that take place in Cairo Jazz Club.
 Tickets or line-up are not yet announced.

 Wickerpark Festival (Batroun, Lebanon)

 Wickerpark is an alternative music festival based in the coastal town of Batroun in Lebanon.
 In September the event invites the region’s popular as well as on the rise artists for an eight day long celebration.
 Next to the concerts, the past festivals featured workshops like capoeira and instrument-making.
 For 2019, there have been no tickets or line-ups announced yet.

 Under the theme of “where nothing you know is set in stone, the music, arts and culture festival already confirmed the dates for its fourth edition in the end of August/beginning of September.
 Known for its chilled and intimate vibes and stunning setting by the backdrop of the Atlas Mountains, this festival is a gem for everyone who enjoys camping in the desert, waking up to yoga and dancing to music all day long.
 Tickets started at 123GBP and the early bird ticket is already sold out.
 The (musical) programme will be released within the next months.